jonathanharrell/hiq/docs/guide/theming.md

 ### Gray Palette

-All gray values are built from a single gray palette composed of seven gradations, ranging from `gray-darkest` to `gray-lightest`.
+All gray values are built from a single gray palette composed of eight gradations, ranging from `gray-1` to `gray-8`.
 These are created from HSL values of the same hue and saturation, where only the lightness is modified.
+By default, the gradations run from darkest to lightest, but you can alter this if, say, you are implementing a dark theme override.

 <PropertiesTable category="gray-palette" />